pascalpuffke/term-video/README.md

 Then enjoy your computer fan noises.
 It should not be too bad, as this program only utilizes a single thread.

 # Problems
 - It only utilizes a single thread and is therefore painfully slow.
-On my decently fast machine, it took 15 minutes for converting ~6700 frames to play back Bad Apple.
+To make frame processing bearable, I offloaded it to ffmpeg instead of using a custom Rust implementation as I just could not be bothered reading into threading.

 - It's utterly useless.